dekuNukem/Amazon_Dash_Button/README.md

 Connect SWDIO and SWDCLK to your favourite programmer to upload your own program into the Dash Button, I used the built-in ST-Link 2 on a STM32F0 Discovery board.

 ![alt text](http://i.imgur.com/hVwJHi3.jpg)

+##Flash Dump and Debug Output

+The 1M flash memory dump is